Investigative reporter who covered Las Vegas mob stabbed to death in ‘senseless act’

 Jeff German, 69, was found dead outside his home on Saturday morning in what police believe to be an isolated incident

-A famed investigative reporter who covered organised crime and casino corruption in Las Vegas has been stabbed to death in what police described as a “senseless act of violence”.
+A renowned investigative reporter who covered organised crime and casino corruption in Las Vegas has been stabbed to death in what officials described as a “senseless act of violence”.

-Jeff German, 69, was found dead outside his home on Saturday morning, apparently after an altercation with another person.
+Jeff German, 69, was found dead outside his home on Saturday morning, according to the Las Vegas Review-Journal.
 Police said they believed his death to be an isolated incident.

-Mr German’s career spanned more than three decades atThe Las Vegas Sun and The Las Vegas Review-Journal, investigating the Las Vegas mafia and numerous examples of local government and gambling industry corruption or malfeasance.
+Mr German’s career spanned more than three decades atThe Las Vegas Sun and The Las Vegas Review-Journal, investigating the Las Vegas mafia and numerous examples of local government and gambling industry corruption or malfeasance

+“The Review-Journal family is devastated to lose Jeff,” said Glenn Cook, Mr German’s executive editor.
+“He was the gold standard of the news business.
+It’s hard to imagine what Las Vegas would be like today without his many years of shining a bright light on dark places.”

+Mr Cook said that Mr German had not mentioned any threats or concerns for his safey to his colleagues before his death.

 Register for free to continue reading